Deunitato/minimal-mistakes/_posts/2020-06-02-Seldon-migration.md

 # Seldon migration
 - Current idea is to rid the need for the flask and to use seldon framework instead

+Changes:
+- Change deploy_requirements.txt name to `requirement.txt`
+- Add in seldon base methods
+- Add in customUserexception class
+- Copy all helper functions
+- Replace seldon's init with the init found in the main file
+- Set up environement if any (Refer to dockerfile)
+- Ensure the predict_raw and metadata return the correct output format (dict)

 ## Base code

 Base code: